nottrobin/docs/src/en/tut-charms.md

  - Removing applications
  - Destroying your model

-!!!
-Important:
+[note=caution]
 These instructions assume that you have already added credentials for your cloud.
 If you have not yet done this, please see [Cloud credentials][credentials] first.
 You can also learn about clouds on the central [Clouds][clouds] page.
+[/note]

 A 'default' model is created automatically when you create a controller and it's the model that will be used here.
 The controller used here is named